OpenSuSE Man Pages

 the pathname and the sender's IP address against its export table.
 If

-returns an NFS file handle for the export's root directory to the
+turns an NFS file handle for the export's root directory to the client.

-client.
-The client can then use the root file handle and NFS LOOKUP
+The client can then use the root file handle and NFS LOOKUP requests to

 The rmtab File